Justin1230123/COIT20252-e-portfolio/E-portfolio_1.md

 Scholarly article:"Business process improvement opportunities and redesign options: a systematic literature review" (Emerald Publishing, 2025)

 ## Summary of the chosen artefact:
 This article performs a systematic literature review based on practical case studies (e.g. SCOR Model Application in Reengineering Automotive Cross-Docking Platforms (Aboulaid et al., 2016, p.
 1)).
 Additionally, Findings reveal 80 distinct improvement opportunities in the business process, which paired with 64 redesign options.
-IOs are categorized into 3 process levels (process,fragment,atomic) and 4 perspectives (activity/control-flow/resource/object).
+IOs are categorized into 3 process levels (process, fragment, atomic) and 4 perspectives (activity/control-flow/resource/object).
 Furthermore, Bottlenecks and inefficiencies such as waiting time, redundant activities, and data duplication are listed in Table 3–6 along with corresponding redesign options.

 ## The reasons behind choosing this artefact:
 During week 2, I studied the article by Milani and Lashkevich (2025), which systematically reviewed many practical case studies to create a catalog of improvement opportunities and redesign options in business processes.
 What stood out for me was how clearly the authors classified bottlenecks and inefficiencies based on the process levels and perspectives.